Table of Contents

 - If I am at risk, what should I do?

 Pancreatic cancer is the singular condition of unregulated cellular growth in the form of tumors or cellular aggregation in the pancreas.
 The organ mainly secretes regulatory hormones in the body and is located below the stomach.
-Pancreas secretes the ever important blood glucose regulating hormone insulin and many other regulators which are crucial in maintenance of homeostasis.
+The pancreas secretes the ever important blood glucose-regulating hormone insulin and many other regulators which are crucial in the maintenance of homeostasis.